oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Yet there are many questions and issues about MELD sustainability that have been raised, but which there has been no time to investigate.
 Some of these questions and issues include:

 - Further development of MELD testing.
 MELD is currently undergoing a version freeze, and this would be a great opportunity to "fix" the version functionality upon which applications depend in a test suite.
-This would allow any changes to MELD that break this functionality to be detected quickly, and steps taken to ensure that dependent applications continue to work:  the sustainability advantages here are many-fold:  sustaining MELDitself, and also the diverse applications that depend upon it.
+This would allow any changes to MELD that break this functionality to be detected quickly, and steps taken to ensure that dependent applications continue to work:  the sustainability advantages here are many-fold:  sustaining MELD itself, and also the diverse applications that depend upon it.

-- Example test fixtures and "mocks:.
+- Example test fixtures and "mocks".
 These are aspects of testing that allow tests to be run independently of a complex deployment setup.
 This in turn makes the tests easier to run (hence more likely to be used), and also facilitates continuous integration

 - Continuous Integration (CI) setup.
 The benefits of CI have been discussed above, but the present project has not been able to explore setting up a CI environment.